When things get tough, you don’t have to face them alone. We’re here to help you navigate the way forward.

 A defendant served with a writ (application, summons or claim) issued by a court, must file a notice of intention to defend the claim in the issuing court within the prescribed time.

-If the writ is endorsed with a statement of claim the defendant must also file a defence within strict time limits (usually 10-14 days).
+If the writ is endorsed with a statement of claim the defendant must also usually file a defence within strict time limits (usually 10-14 days).
 The defence is a detailed response to the statement of claim.

 If the defendant fails to comply with these deadlines the claimant is entitled to a judgment by default (default judgment).